Parent Orientation FAQs

 -Will I be with my student throughout the orientation session?

-The student and family orientations begin together with a welcome address.
-Following the welcome activities, the family program schedule runs concurrently with, but separate from, the student schedule.
-The programs are separate to meet the different needs of students and families.
+The student and parent orientations begin together with a welcome address.
+Following the welcome activities, the parent program schedule runs concurrently with, but separate from, the student schedule.
+The programs are separate to meet the different needs of students and parents.guardians.
 The goal is not to intentionally separate you from your student, but to expose them to their college experience and help them learn about Daemen College on their own.
-Your presence is important to us and we feel that by participating in the family program you will have the unique opportunity to gain valuable information and share in the excitement of your student's first college experience!
-But do not fear, at the end of the Family program you will meet up with your students for a session regarding Residence or Commuter Life and be able to chat with them before you leave and they continue on with the student program.
+Your presence is important to us and we feel that by participating in the parent program you will have the unique opportunity to gain valuable information and share in the excitement of your student's first college experience!
+But do not fear, at the end of the parent program you have the opportunitye to chat with them before you leave and they continue on with the student program.

 -Can my student register for classes without turning in his/her immunization records?